rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 That is, everything is either an atom (e.g. `element1`) or a list of things, denoted with `()`.
 It is common for the first element to be a function and the rest of the elements to be the arguments the function is applied to (e.g. `(+ 1 2)`).

-Outside of [esoteric languages](http://en.wikipedia.org/wiki/Brainfuck), you will be hard pressed to find a syntax as uniform as S-expression.
+Outside of [esoteric languages](http://en.wikipedia.org/wiki/Brainfuck), you will be hard pressed to find a syntax as uniform as S-expressions.
 This has various benefits, [in particular in regards to macros](http://stackoverflow.com/questions/267862/what-makes-lisp-macros-so-special) - the Lisp family's powerful macros reign supreme.

 However, at the same time, this severely reduces the range of permissible syntax, and some would be a lot more appropriate in certain contexts.
 My two main gripes are with structs and hashtables which the compiler needed everywhere.